piitaya/lovelace-mushroom-themes/README.md

 [![hacs][hacs-badge]][hacs-url]

-**🚨 Mushroom theme is not needed anymore if you have Home Assistant 2022.11 `version`!
+> **Warning**Mushroom theme is not needed anymore if you have Home Assistant 2022.11 `version`!
-If you use Mushroom Square theme, you can keep it, otherwise, you can uninstall it.**
+> If you use Mushroom Square theme, you can keep it, otherwise, you can uninstall it.

-Mushroom themes allow you to customize your Mushroom dashboard using [Home Assistant][home-assistant] themes.
+> If you want the old Mushroom style, use `Mushroom shadow` theme.\*\*

 > **Warning**
 > It's only a theme!
 You need to install [Mushroom][mushroom] if you want to use Mushroom cards!

+## Description

+Mushroom themes allow you to customize your Mushroom dashboard using [Home Assistant][home-assistant] themes.

 ![Overview](https://user-images.githubusercontent.com/5878303/152695688-9d705231-500c-49e7-82f5-69e206da95db.png)